dashpay/docs/masternodes/index.rst

 .. meta::
    :description: Introduction to documentation on how to set up and operate a masternode for the Dash cryptocurrency.
-   :keywords: dash, masternodes, hosting, linux, payment
+   :keywords: dash, masternodes, hosting, linux, payment, setup

 .. _masternodes: